-OVERVIEW: Ecolab Foundation, the philanthropic arm of its corporate namesake, gives to a broad swath of programs and interests, including arts and culture, education, community development, and the environment.
+OVERVIEW: Ecolab Foundation, the philanthropic arm of its corporate namesake, supports a broad swath of programs and interests, including arts and culture, education, community development, and the environment.

-IP TAKE: Ecolab Foundation has a firm commitment to supporting the communities in which it has a corporate presence.
-The foundation sees supporting performing arts—including theater companies—as a key component to its community involvement.
+IP TAKE: Ecolab Foundation prioritizes funding for communities in which it has a corporate presence.
+The foundation views supporting performing arts—including music—as an important component of its community involvement.

 PROFILE: Ecolab Foundation was established in 1986 by its corporate namesake, a company that describes itself as a “global leader in water, hygiene and energy technologies and services.”
-The foundation’s overall giving is approaching the $81 million mark, with a focus on “educational, cultural, environmental, and community development programs that are good for business and good for society.”
+The foundation’s grantmaking prioritizes “educational, cultural, environmental, and community development programs that are good for business and good for society.”
 The foundation’s theater grantmaking falls under its Arts and Culture funding area.

-Is your theater company a good fit for Ecolab Foundation?
-Before you ponder any further, first be sure that you’re stage is located in either the in either St. Paul, Minnesota area (where Ecolab is headquartered) or in one of the corporation’s 17 regional communities located throughout the U.S. (And make sure you’re a 501(c)(3) too.)
+Ecolab Foundation only funds 501(c)(3) organizations and projects in either the St. Paul, Minnesota area (where Ecolab is headquartered) or in one of the corporation’s 17 regional communities located throughout the U.S.